axibase/atsd/portals/selecting-series.md

 ## Selecting Specific Series

-To display values for a specific series, the `[series]` section should specify the exact key:
+To display values for a specific series, specify the exact series key in the `[series]` section:

 ```ls
   # Series without Tags